csci104/site/homework/submission-instructions/index.md

 When you're ready to submit (and you're 100% the commit at the desired hash is ready-to-go) you paste the hash into the box on the Codio guide.
 This will run structural checks on your GitHub repo (can the hash be checked out, do the required files exist, etc.).
 If the script passes, then your assignment has been submitted!
 If the script detects any problems it will give you some feedback on how to fix the problem.
 Once you are able to submit a clean hash, mark the assignment as complete.

+When you mark the assignment as complete a background grading script will grade the assignment using the provided test suite against the code at your submitted SHA.

-You can resubmit as often as you want -- we will grade the submission with the most recently submitted SHA.
+You can resubmit as often as you want -- the backgrund script will grade the most recently submitted SHA.

 ### Late Submissions